innolitics/rdm/rdm/init/release/software_plan.md

 **Input:** System requirements and risk controls

+**Performed by:** Project lead

-System requirements are recorded in Greenlight Guru.
-Each system requirement requires a unique identifier so that we can trace its related software requirements back to it using GitHub labels.
+System requirements are recorded in SYSTEM REQUIREMENTS SOFTWARE.
+Each system requirement must have a unique identifier so that we can trace it to any software requirements that fulfill it.

-To the extent possible, software requirements should be enumerated at the start of the project.
-If an existing requirement becomes irrelevant, it should be tagged with the `obsolete` label.
-Software requirements should be tied to their originating system requirements by tagging them with labels that match the system requirement ids.

 Writing software requirements is an art and a science; one must find balance between precision and usefulness.

+The distinction between system requirements and software requirements can be ambiguous.
+System requirements describe the requirements of the entire system, including software and hardware.
+Software requirements must be tracable to all of the system requirements that they help fulfill.
+Software requirements are usually more detailed than the system requirements they refer to.
+Many system requirements will be fufilled using both hardware and software.

+The distinction between software requirements and the design is also typically ambiguous.
+Requirements should:

+- not imply solution
+- be verifiable
+- be short, ideally one or two sentences long.

 Software requirements are often categorized as one of the following types: